JolifantoBambla/webgpu-sky-atmosphere/README.md

 #### Integrating shadows

-User-controlled shadowing can be integrated into a `SkyAtmosphereRenderer` by injecting bind groups and WGSL code into the sky / atmosphere rendering pipelines and shaders via the `shadow` property of the `SkyAtmosphereConfig` used to create the renderer.
+User-controlled shadowing can be integrated into a `SkyAtmosphereLutRenderer` by injecting bind groups and WGSL code into the sky / atmosphere rendering pipelines and shaders via the `shadow` property of the `SkyAtmosphereConfig` used to create the renderer.

 Most importantly, the WGSL code provided by the config must implement the following function: